Skip to content

 @abc.abstractmethod

-"""Store an ontology in the triple store.
+"""Store an RDF graph in the triple store.

-This method should store the given ontology and its associated RDF graph
+This method should store the given RDF graph in the triple store.

-in the triple store.
-The implementation may choose how to organize
+The implementation may choose how to organize the storage (e.g., as named graphs,

-the storage (e.g., as named graphs, in specific collections, etc.).
+in specific collections, etc.).

 Args:

-o: The ontology to store.
+graph: The RDF graph to store.

 """